kyg0910/kyg0910.github.io/_pages/grants.md

 # Past
 ## USA-Funded
-- National Institutes of Health, NIMH: A data science framework for empirically evaluating and deriving reproducible and transferrable RDoC constructs, 07/2021-08/2024, Role: Postdoctoral Researcher
+- National Institutes of Health, NIMH: A data science framework for empirically evaluating and deriving reproducible and transferrable RDoC constructs in youth, 07/2021-08/2024, Role: Postdoctoral Researcher

 ## Republic of Korea-Funded
 - National Research Foundation: Deep learning with incomplete and sequential data: Application to biomedical data, 03/2020-06/2021, Role: Graduate Student